hbvj99/scrape_yellowpage/README.md

 ---
 ## How to use data
-The scripts dump the data in CSV, JSON files.
+The scripts dumps the data in CSV, JSON files.
 You can click  <a href="https://github.com/hbvj99/dataset-collection" target="_blank">here</a> to find more dataset like this.
 Please refer to the licence below on how you can manipulate the data.
 The different information each files crawl from yellow pages includes;
 ```
 - Name
 - Address